theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/get-daclient.md

 The output displayed consists of the following.

- -- DA client properties, which are globally applicable to all clients, such as the status of force tunneling, suffix list in the Name Resolution Policy Table (NRPT) entry corresponding to force tunneling, status of policy to deploy DA only on laptops and notebooks and not on all of the computers in the domain, status of whether appropriate policies should be deployed on down level clients (firstref_client_7) clients such that they too can connect to the Windows Server® 2012 DA Server.
+ -- DA client properties, which are globally applicable to all clients, such as the status of force tunneling, suffix list in the Name Resolution Policy Table (NRPT) entry corresponding to force tunneling, status of policy to deploy DA only on laptops and notebooks and not on all of the computers in the domain, status of whether appropriate policies should be deployed on down level clients (firstref_client_7) clients such that they too can connect to the Windows Server??
+2012 DA Server.

  -- Client Security Groups and Group Policy Objects (GPOs).